 Featured Work: Non-Credit and Credit Alignment Lab (NCAL): Building More Unified Community Colleges

-Education Strategy Group (ESG) and the Association of Community College Trustees (ACCT) are leading the Non-credit and Credit Alignment Lab (NCAL), a two-year initiative to support 14 community college governance units (e.g., systems, districts, or colleges) in developing new or improved pathways between non-credit and credit programs.
+From 2021 to 2023, Education Strategy Group (ESG) and the Association of Community College Trustees (ACCT) led the Non-credit and Credit Alignment Lab (NCAL), a two-year initiative to support 14 community college governance units (e.g., systems, districts, or colleges) in developing new or improved pathways between non-credit and credit programs.

 The 14 participating sites were chosen through a competitive application process and identified on the map and list below: